-- It is made at the request, suggestion, or direction of, or in cooperation, consultation or coordination with the committee for whose benefit the expenditure is made. - The committee or their agents have made or participated in making any decision about the content, timing, location, mode, intended audience, distribution, or placement of the communication.
+- It is made at the request, suggestion, or direction of, or in cooperation, consultation or coordination with the committee for whose benefit the expenditure is made. - The committee or their agents have made or participated in making any decision about the content, timing, location, mode, intended audience, distribution, or frequency of placing the communication.

-• The creator, producer, or person paying for the communication has had discussion and agreement with the committee, or its agents, regarding the content, timing, location, mode, intended audience, distribution, or placement of the communication.
+The creator, producer, or distributor of the commutation, or person paying for the communication has had discussion and agreement with the committee, or its agents, regarding the content, timing, location, mode, intended audience, distribution, or placement of the communication.

-An expenditure is presumed to be coordinated or "made at the behest of" a committee if:
+There is a rebuttable presumption that an expenditure is coordinated or "made at the behest of" a committee if:

 - Committee's Needs.
-It is based on information about the committee's campaign needs or plans provided to the expending person by the committee. - Agent.
-It is made by or through any agent of the committee in the course of the agent's involvement in the current campaign. - Common Consultants.
-The person making the expenditure retains the services of a person who provides the committee with professional services related to the campaign or fundraising strategy for that same election. - Republication.
-The communication reproduces, republishes, or disseminates a communication designed, produced, paid for, or distributed by the committee.
+It is based on information about the committee's campaign needs or plans provided to the expending person by the committee, such as information concerning messaging, planned expenditures, or polling data. - Agent.
+It is made by or through any agent of the committee in the course of the agent's involvement in the current campaign.